Casting vote: Canada

-The same arrangements as in Australia exist with respect to the Speakers of the Canadian House and Senate.
+The same arrangements as in Australia exist with respect to the speakers of the Canadian House and Senate.

 Italy

 By convention, in both the Chamber of Deputies and in the Senate, the presiding officer never casts a vote.
-In the event of a tie, the item put up to a vote is automatically deemed defeated.
+In the event of a tie, the item put up to a vote is automatically deemed to have been defeated.

 New Zealand

-The Speaker of the New Zealand House of Representatives formerly held a casting vote, similar to that of the Speaker of the British House of Commons.
-Today, the Speaker simply votes as an ordinary member; since an outright majority is necessary for a bill to pass, a tied vote defeats a bill.
+The speaker of the New Zealand House of Representatives formerly held a casting vote, similar to that of the speaker of the British House of Commons.
+Today, the speaker simply votes as an ordinary member; since an outright majority is necessary for a bill to pass, a tied vote defeats a bill.

 Philippines

 In the Congress of the Philippines, the openly-partisan presiding officers of the two chambers have different rules on a casting vote: